adiehl96/NeuromorphicEngineering/README.md

-# Implementation of a Distributed Shortest Path Length Algorithm on the Arduino MKR Vidor 4000
+# Implementation of a Distributed Shortest Path Algorithm on the Arduino MKR Vidor 4000
 ![Example Graph Implementation](./docs/images/example.png)
 This project is part of the course Neuromorphic Engineering 2122 at Radboud University.